zuozhenggh/learning-library/data-management-library/database/Essbase21c/essbase-advanced/essbase-advanced.md

 1. Download the rules file [here](https://objectstorage.us-ashburn-1.oraclecloud.com/p/Pnp9bHy2Ja5o7FQILaBFhCd02G4LM9Z1buBnCIjhW84/n/natdsepltfrmanalyticshrd1/b/Essbase-Workshop/o/Data_Basic.txt)

+    Open the downloaded data file "Data_Basic.txt".
+Notice that there's no header row and the file delimiter is a comma.

     ![](./images/image14_76.png)

-2. Set the rule file to ignore extra fields.

-3. Define the data load properties.

-4. Validate and save the rule file as LoadCorp.

-5. Load data to Sales and specify the following options.

-  	a.
-Data Source: Data-Basic.txt

-  	b.
-Rules file: LoadCorp.rul

-6. Open the downloaded data file "data-basic.txt" in a formatted text editor.
-Notice that there's no header row and the file delimiter is a comma.

-7. Sign in to the Essbase web interface.
+2. Sign in to the Essbase web interface.

-8. On the home page, expand the DynamicCorp application, and select the Sales cube.
+3. On the home page, expand the DynamicCorp application, and select the Sales cube.

-9. Now create the load rule.
+4. Now create the load rule.
     a.
 In the Sales cube, from the right side hamburger, Click on "Inspect".
        ![](./images/image14_77.png)

 	b.
 On the Scripts tab, select Rules.
 The Rules editor will show defined rules.

 	c.
 Click on Create and select Data Load to define the load data rule.

 	  ![](./images/image14_78.png)